Jorritboer/research_internship_report/report.typ

 === Nondeterministic Automata <sec:finite>

-Unfortunatley, extending this approach to nondeterministic systems is not possible, as we will illustrate by the following system, which we will use as a running example:
+Unfortunately, extending this approach to nondeterministic automata is not possible, as we will illustrate by the following system, which we will use as a running example:

 // #align(center)[
 #figure(